 CAS Responsible Leadership

-- Capacity to manage a team through fair and effective leadership, to develop and innovate business that contributes to the evolution of one's career and increases employability.
-This is the case in large companies (intrapreneurship).
+- Improve capacity to manage a team through fair and effective leadership, to develop and innovate business that contributes to the evolution of one's career and increases employability.
+This is the case in large companies (intrapreneurship)

 - Managing Stakeholders